Is Prosciutto Safe During Pregnancy? (Updated 2026 Guide)

 Is cooked prosciutto safe during pregnancy?

 Yes, cooked prosciutto is safe during pregnancy when heated to an internal temperature of 165°F or until steaming hot.
-This kills Listeria and other harmful bacteria.
-Prosciutto baked on pizza, crisped in a pan, or cooked into hot pasta dishes meets this standard.
-The meat should be visibly hot and steaming, not just room temperature or slightly warm.
+This means prosciutto on a freshly baked pizza, crisped in a hot pan, or baked into pasta dishes is considered safe.
+The key is ensuring the meat reaches a high enough temperature throughout not just warmed but actually hot and steaming.
+Let it cool slightly before eating, but don't let it sit at room temperature.

 What happens if I accidentally ate cold prosciutto while pregnant?